mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 # Summary
 [summary]: #summary

-This MCIP specifies a means for clients to dynamically discover metadata about token ids on the MobileCoin blockchain, so that they can then display the balance of a new token to customers in an appropriate way.
+This MCIP specifies a means for clients to dynamically discover metadata about token IDs on the MobileCoin blockchain, so that they can then display the balance of a new token to customers in an appropriate way.